 Request streaming media through University Libraries

-If a title is not currently available through the library catalog, additional films may be available through Swank by request from the University Libraries.
+If a title is not currently available through the library catalog, additional films may be available through Swank by request from University Libraries.

-If a feature film is available through Swank, the University Libraries can often make the film available in 24-48 hours.
+If a feature film is available through Swank, University Libraries can often make the film available in 24-48 hours.

-Please be aware it may take several days to hear back from the University Libraries about the availability of your title.
+Please be aware it may take several days to hear back from University Libraries about the availability of your title.

 Explore commercial streaming options